On the proper moduli spaces of smoothable K\"ahler-Einstein Fano varieties: Preliminaries

-In this article, we will focus on the projective pairs $(X,D)$ satisfy the following \begin{defn} Let $(X,D)$ be a projective pair with {\em Kawamata log terminal} (klt) singularities (see \cite[2.34]{KM98}).
-Then $(X,D)$ to said to be a {\it log Fano} pair if $-(K_X+D)$ is {an ample $\QQ$-Cartier divisor, } and {\em $\QQ$-Fano variety} if $ D=0$. \end{defn}
+In this article, we will focus on the projective pairs $(X,D)$ introduced in Definition \ref{log-tc} satisfying that the divisor $D$ is prime and $(X,\frac1m D)$ is a projective pair with {\em Kawamata log terminal} (klt) singularities (see \cite[2.34]{KM98}) for a given positive integer $m$. \begin{defn} We call a projective klt pair $(X,D)$ to be {\em a log Fano pair} if $-(K_X+D)$ is an ample $\QQ$-Cartier divisor and {\em a $\QQ$-Fano variety} if $D=0$. \end{defn}